pha4ge/infrastructure-resources/docs/recommendations.md

 **Table 1:** Bioinformatics infrastructure from surveyed labs.

 To evaluate the systems, members of the PHA4GE consortium were asked to score each system through a series of questions pertaining to the five factors already mentioned.
 These questions were subsequently grouped into eight different dimensions or features, and the scores are displayed in **Figure 3**.
-These features include;
+These features include:

 - **Future proofing** - how easy it is to add workflows or functionality that are new, bespoke, or customised
 - **Ease of use (for administrator)** - level of effort required for the lab/group's administrative or technical lead to deploy and maintain this infrastructure